 Therefore, if the rent is not paid, all of the individual(s) named in the lease could potentially have their credit damaged (assuming the Landlord obtains a judgment for non-payment of rent) regardless of whether partial payments were made.
-Thereafter, an otherwise spotless credit history might contain a permanent stain.
-Find out who is on the lease and what the terms are.

 Start by getting a request from your roommate in writing that they want to move out so this is on the record.

 If you cannot find a roommate and cannot afford to cover the rent on your own, one option is to check whether the landlord/property manager has smaller properties more suited to your lifestyle.
-In this instance, you may need to find out whether there will be any penalties for breaking the lease.

 The second option is to ask your roommate if they would consider paying for a few more months – giving you more time to find a new person to live with.
-Some residents may also choose to pay until the end of the lease if that is feasible for them, which might make things easier for you.

 There’s no one size fits all way to deal with a roommate moving out in the middle of a lease, but this guide should help you better manage the situation so there is minimal inconvenience to you.